InteraactionGroup/AugCom/_pages/userGuide.md

 The "+" button allows you to add a color, you can click on the added color to modify it to your liking.
 You can delete the added color by clicking on the cross at the top right of the color.
 To validate your palette click on save.
 If you want to cancel the creation of your palette click on the trash can icon.

+### Edit icons size

+To facilitate selection by focus, the size of some buttons can be ajusted.

+By default, size is set to 100%.

 ### Interactions